Machine Relations

 The best citation pages are usually not broad category essays.
 They are answer assets.

-Strong formats include:
+Strong formats for Perplexity citation:

-• “How does [system] choose sources?” explainers
+2. "How does [system] choose sources?" explainers — mechanism descriptions with evidence

-• generic thought leadership with no sourceable claims
+1. Generic thought leadership with no sourceable claims

-• company pages full of adjectives
+2. Company pages full of adjectives and no evidence

-• listicles with no selection criteria
+3. Listicles with no selection criteria or methodology

-• AI-generated summaries of other people’s work with no original contribution
+5. AI-generated summaries of other people's work with no original contribution

 Perplexity does not need another derivative page.
 It needs a source.